-This is a pre-order for a Limited Edition series of 8 wire bound books, 11×8.5″, each with a unique cover photo, printed on glossy paper with color photos on every page.
-Estimated ship date to you for pre-orders placed now should be on or before August 15, 2021.
+This is a Limited Edition series of 8 wire bound books, 11×8.5″, each with a unique cover photo, printed on glossy paper with color photos on every page.

 “He is waiting for you, out there on the cool night scented terrace, and you go to his arms aching for his love – this boy you once thought was not worth giving up a career for.” – Nelson Eddy

 “Poetic Memories is a compilation of eight scrapbooks lovingly compiled in the 1940s by a fan with an inside connection to Nelson Eddy’s mother, Isabel.
-The original scrapbooks are reproduced in color.
-Each page features vintage magazine or greeting card clippings to complement a quote from the writings of Nelson Eddy, Jeanette MacDonald or his mother’s unpublished memoirs.
-If you have read the biography Sweethearts by Sharon Rich, you may recognize some of the quotes, but many more are revealed here for the first time.
+The original scrapbooks are reproduced in color; each page features vintage magazine or greeting card clippings to complement a typed quote from the writings of Nelson Eddy, Jeanette MacDonald or his mother’s unpublished memoirs.
+If you have read the biography “Sweethearts” by Sharon Rich, you may recognize some of the quotes, but many more are revealed here for the first time.

 “Most of Nelson’s quotes come from private diaries he wrote for Jeanette, often describing their intimate moments in graphic sexual detail, often in Victorian style.
 Nelson wrongly expected Jeanette to outlive him as he was seriously injured during WWII and later nearly died of pneumonia.
 He called his journals “insurance” to keep memories of their passion alive for Jeanette when he was gone.
 After his marriage to Ann Franklin in 1939, Nelson had kept a room at his mother’s residence and set up a “shrine” to Jeanette MacDonald, his singing partner and off-screen love.
 Over the years he filled the room with his own artwork: nude drawings, paintings and sculptures of Jeanette.
 In the mid 1940s, Isabel began writing her memoirs and snooped into her son’s private papers, including Jeanette’s letters to Nelson.
 Perhaps unwisely, Isabel shared much of this very intimate information with a close friend.
 Isabel was eventually caught when lengthy pages of Nelson’s writings were copied and leaked to the wrong people.
 While publicly forced to deny their veracity, Nelson was personally angry and felt betrayed.
 He moved his collection out of Isabel’s house and distanced himself from her as a confidante.
 From a historical perspective, even though the poetic memories were never meant for public view, they and hundreds of letters providing insight into these years were miraculously not destroyed.”